Autism in China subject of professor’s lecture

 She has also provided training and support to thousands of families and teachers in China through a non-profit organization that she co-founded, The Five Project on International Autism and Disability Support.

-As an associate professor of education at Daemen College, she focuses on special education and early childhood special education.
+As an associate professor of education at Daemen University, she focuses on special education and early childhood special education.

 To help share her knowledge, McCabe will give an online lecture titled, Collaborating to Provide Educational Opportunities for Children with Autism in China at 12:30-1:30 p.m.
 Thursday, April 1.